AbisheK0726/eng130-virtualisation/README.md

 ```

 Where the first argument is the path to the folder on the host and the second argument is the path to the folder on the guest machine.

+## Environment Variables (Linux)

+Environment variables are variables that are set in the environment in which a process runs.
+They are used to store information that is used by multiple processes.
+Environment variables are set in the shell and are available to all processes that are started by that shell.

+However these will be lost when you close the shell.
+To make them permanent, you need to add them to the shell configuration file.

+Systax: `<variable>=<value>`
+Example: `MY_VAR=hello`

+## How Make an environment Variable Presistent

+- Open the file `sudo nano .bashrc`
+- Add the variable `export MY_VAR=hello`
+- Save the file `ctrl + x` and `y`
+- Close the terminal and open a new one
+- Check if the variable is set `echo $MY_VAR`

+### Steps to follow for db setup

+Step 1: Create 2 VM
+    1.1: Setup App in Machine 1
+    1.2: Setup MongoDB in Machine 2

+Step 2: Setup MongoDB with a vaild key

+Step 3: Ensure its running -3.1, mondogo.conf to allow access to everyone

+Step 4: